Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.md

 * [REST API access tokens](../external-services/using-access-tokens.html)
 * [S3 access keys](../s3-api/creating-managing-s3-access-keys.html)

-### Operations Unaffected by Search Trusted Domains Configuration
+### Unaffected Operations
-* Kerberos SMB SSO logins from Domain Local or Trusted Domain users
+* Performing Kerberos SMB SSO logins from Domain Local or Trusted Domain users
-* NTMLv2 SMB logins (with username and password) from Domain Local or Trusted Domain users.
+* Performing NTMLv2 SMB logins (username and password) from Domain Local or Trusted Domain users
-* Use of Domain Local groups that contain users and groups from alternative Trusted Domains
+* Using Domain Local groups that contain users and groups from alternative Trusted Domains
 * Adding users or groups to SMB share permissions by using the Qumulo Core Web UI or `qq` CLI
 * Resolving Security Identifiers (SIDs) to usernames by using client dialog boxes, for example in macOS Finder or Windows File Explorer